odoo/odoo/doc/reference/views.rst

     same color segment are allocated the same highlight color in the calendar, colors are allocated semi-randomly.
 ``event_open_popup``
-    opens the event in a dialog instead of switching to the form view, enabled by default
+    opens the event in a dialog instead of switching to the form view, disabled by default
 ``quick_add``
     enables quick-event creation on click: only asks the user for a ``name``